How to find a research assistant position for international students if you are a high school or undergraduate student?

 Get a research assistant position at Imperial College London in a variety of disciplines, including engineering, the natural sciences, medicine, business, and the humanities.

-When applying for a position, you must have a resume.
-This resume should include your work experience, grade points, previous summer project experience, school awards and various skills you have, and of course, your basic information.
+When applying for a research assistant position for international students, you must have a resume.
+This resume should include your work experience, grade points, previous summer project experience, school awards, various skills you possess, and of course, your basic information.
 Remember to tailor your application to the specific position you are applying for and highlight your relevant skills and experience.

-Remember, the search process is lengthy and can seem difficult at first, but the experience of a research assistant is invaluable.
-It provides practical experience and insights into future jobs and also adds as an additional benefit to your college application.
+Keep in mind that the search process is lengthy and can seem difficult at first, but the experience of a research assistant position for international students is invaluable.
+It provides practical experience and insights into future jobs and also serves as an additional benefit to your college application.

-Strive to improve yourself, increase your practical experience, and broaden your experience!
+Strive to improve yourself, increase your practical experience, and broaden your horizons.

 Next, you may be interested in our Mechanical Engineering student who enrolled in a research competition with the work he completed from our mentorship program.